florian-vuillemot/weblodge/README.md

 def hello_world():
     return "<p>Hello, World!</p>"
 ```
-To be able to deploy that application you must first *build* it and specify:
+To be able to deploy the application, you must first *build* it and specify:
-- The entrypoint file: `main.py`.
+- The entry point file: `main.py`.
 - The **Flask** application: `my_app`.
 ```
 # Build the application.
-weblodge build --entrypoint main.py --app my_app
+weblodge build --entry-point main.py --app my_app
 # Deploy the application.
 weblodge deploy
 ```

 ## Build

-The *build* operation collect and prepare the application for deployment on a specific platform.
+The *build* operation collects and prepares the application for deployment on a specific platform.

 The *build* operation can handle the following options:
 | Option name | Description | Default value |